kubernetes/enhancements/keps/sig-scheduling/5981-dra-sharing-affinity/README.md

   - Filter: device with matching lock passes
   - Filter: device with conflicting lock is excluded
   - Filter: unlocked device with sufficient capacity passes
-  - Filter: claim missing a required `parameterKey` → device filtered out
+  - Filter: extraction yields no non-empty keys for the claim → device filtered out
-  - Filter: claim with extra keys beyond device's declared `parameterKeys` → extra keys ignored, device passes if declared keys match
+  - Filter: claim with extra fields in opaque config beyond what the slice's CEL extracts → extra fields ignored, device passes if extracted keys match
-  - Filter: no `Structured` config entry covering a sharing-constrained request → device filtered out
+  - Filter: claim has multiple opaque configs producing conflicting same-key values across one or more extractors → device filtered out
+  - Filter: CEL evaluation error (missing field, non-string return, cost budget exhausted) → device filtered out, Event emitted, no silent empty lock
-  - Filter: device with `AffinityStates[deviceID].Unknown` set is excluded for new `sharingAffinity` scheduling
+  - Filter: device with `AffinityStates[deviceID].Status == AffinityStatusUnreconstructable` is excluded
+    for new sharing-affinity scheduling
-  - First-fit verification: with two feasible devices on a node (one locked-compatible, one clean), allocator picks the first in ResourceSlice order (no affinity-aware preference; preference lands in beta — see [Affinity-aware scoring (planned for Beta)](#affinity-aware-scoring-planned-for-beta))
+  - First-fit verification: with two feasible devices on a node (one locked-compatible, one clean), allocator picks the first in ResourceSlice order (no affinity-aware preference; preference lands in beta)
-  - Reserve: first claim sets lock; second claim with same values succeeds
+  - Reserve: first claim sets lock; second claim with same extracted values succeeds
-  - Reserve: second claim with conflicting values fails
+  - Reserve: second claim with conflicting extracted values fails
   - Unreserve: tentative lock is rolled back
-  - Legacy claims with non-reconstructable affinity cause the device to be marked unknown rather than establishing or joining a lock
+  - Legacy claims with non-reconstructable affinity (no keys produced or CEL fails) cause the device to be marked unknown rather than establishing or joining a lock
-  - Legacy-claim handling: all scenarios from the `Handling Legacy Claims with Unknown Affinity` table
+  - Legacy-claim handling: all scenarios from the `Handling Legacy Claims with Unreconstructable Affinity` table
-  - Compatibility matrix: device without `sharingAffinity` is unaffected — claims with or without `Structured` parameters both pass (Legacy/Basic and Permissive Sharing rows)
+  - Compatibility matrix: device in a slice without `sharingAffinity` is unaffected — claims with or without matching opaque configs both pass (Legacy/Basic and Permissive Sharing rows)
-  - Strict Gating: device has `sharingAffinity` but claim provides no `Structured` config entry covering the request → device filtered out
+  - Strict Gating: device's slice has `sharingAffinity` but the claim's opaque configs fail to produce a non-empty value for at least one key the slice declares → device filtered out
-  - Multi-request scoping: claim with two requests (`mgmt-nic` and `data-nic`) each with distinct `Structured` config blocks → each request resolves independently; one request's affinity values do not influence the other's filter decision or lock state on a different device
+  - Multi-request scoping: claim with two requests (`mgmt-nic` and `data-nic`) each with distinct opaque configs → each request resolves independently; one request's extracted values do not influence the other's filter decision or lock state on a different device
-- `staging/src/k8s.io/api/resource/v1`: Coverage for the new typed `Structured` field on `DeviceConfiguration` and the `SharingAffinity` API,
+- `staging/src/k8s.io/api/resource/v1`: Coverage for the new
-  including:
+  `ResourceSliceSpec.SharingAffinity` field, including:
-  - Validation: `parameterKeys` exceeding max 8 limit is rejected
+  - Validation: `sharingAffinity` exceeding max 8 entries is rejected
-  - Validation: `Structured.Parameters` exceeding max 8 entries is rejected
+  - Validation: per-entry `cel` map exceeding max 8 keys is rejected
-  - Validation: more than one `DeviceClaimConfiguration` with `Structured` set covering the same request is rejected
-  - Validation: at least one of `Opaque` or `Structured` is set per `DeviceConfiguration` (an entry with neither has no purpose); both being set on the same entry is permitted because they are orthogonal (driver-private vs. scheduler-readable)
+  - Validation: CEL expressions are syntactically valid at admission (parse-check only; runtime cost is bounded per-eval at the scheduler)
-  - Round-trip serialization of `SharingAffinity` and `StructuredDeviceConfiguration`
+  - Round-trip serialization of `SharingAffinityExtractor`

 ##### Integration tests